lucarosellini/kina/README.md

 Configure the development and test environment
 ==============================================
 * Clone the project
 * To configure a development environment in Eclipse: import as Maven project.
-In IntelliJ: open the project by selecting the deep-parent POM file
+In IntelliJ: open the project by selecting the parent POM file
 * Install the project in you local maven repository.
-Enter deep-parent subproject and perform: mvn clean install (add -DskipTests to skip tests)
+Enter root kina directory and perform: mvn clean install (add -DskipTests to skip tests)
 * Put Kina to work on a working cassandra + spark cluster.
 You have several options:
     * Download a pre-configured Stratio platform VM [Stratio's BigData platform (SDS)](http://www.stratio.com/).
       This VM will work on both Virtualbox and VMWare, and comes with a fully configured distribution that also includes Stratio Kina.
 We also distribute the VM with several preloaded datasets in Cassandra.
 This distribution will include Stratio's customized Cassandra distribution containing our powerful [open-source lucene-based secondary indexes](https://github.com/Stratio/stratio-cassandra), see Stratio documentation for further information.
       Once your VM is up and running you can test Kina using the shell.
-Enter /opt/sds and run bin/stratio-deep-shell.
+Enter /opt/sds and run bin/kina-shell.
     * Install a new cluster using the Stratio installer.
 Please refer to Stratio's website to download the installer and its documentation.
-    * You already have a working Cassandra server on your development machine: you need a spark+deep bundle, we suggest to create one by running:
+    * You already have a working Cassandra server on your development machine: you need a spark+kina bundle, we suggest to create one by running:

-	    ``cd deep-scripts``
+	    ``cd kina-scripts``

-	    ``./make-distribution-deep.sh``
+	    ``./make-distribution.sh``

-    this will build a Spark distribution package with StratioKina and Cassandra's jars included (depending on your machine this script could take a while, since it will compile Spark from sources).
+    this will build a Spark distribution package with Kina and Cassandra's jars included (depending on your machine this script could take a while, since it will compile Spark from sources).
-The package will be called ``spark-deep-distribution-X.Y.Z.tgz``, untar it to a folder of your choice, enter that folder and issue a ``./stratio-deep-shell``, this will start an interactive shell where you can test StratioKina (you may have noticed this is will start a development cluster started with MASTER="local").
+The package will be called ``kina-distribution-X.Y.Z.tgz``, untar it to a folder of your choice, enter that folder and issue a ``./kina-shell``, this will start an interactive shell where you can test Kina (you may have noticed this is will start a development cluster started with MASTER="local").

     * You already have a working installation os Cassandra and Spark on your development machine: this is the most difficult way to start testing Kina, but you know what you're doing you will have to
         1. copy the Stratio Kina jars to Spark's 'jars' folder (``$SPARK_HOME/jars``).